 The Diabetes Service provides a highly specialist level of education, assessment, treatment and management for children and adults with type 1 diabetes, type 2 diabetes and impaired glucose tolerance who are registered with a Salford General Practitioner and several out of area patients.

-All facets of the service are focused on developing and supporting patients with the principles of self-management.
+All aspects of the service are focused on developing and supporting patients with the principles of self-management.

 Specialist Clinic provisions:

 - Newly Diagnosed Type 1 diabetes clinic ( patient are supported frequently within this service for 12 months following diagnosis)